 The comprehensive exam includes a written and an oral component and serves as the qualifying exam.
-As detailed more fully in the Public Health Sciences Ph.D.
-Student Handbook, all PhD students must pass a comprehensive exam after completing the core methods, concentration, and specialty content courses, and prior to the dissertation proposal defense, typically after year two of the program.
+All PhD students must pass a comprehensive exam after completing the core methods, concentration, and specialty content courses, and prior to the dissertation proposal defense, typically after year two of the program.
 Students must take the exam within 12 months of finishing all of the required coursework.
-To sit for this examination, the student must have at least a 3.0 GPA and must have removed any conditions upon admission.

-The comprehensive exam is offered twice per year, and all students sit for the exam at one of these two times.
+The comprehensive exam is offered at least once per year, with the possibility of being offered twice.
+The fall semester examination will occur in mid-September, and the spring semester examination will occur in mid-April.
+All students sit for the exam at one of these two times.
+The examination questions cover the content related to: 1) the public health concentration; 2) analytic methods; and 3) the student's specialty content area.
 The exam consists of three sections: 1) Concentration; 2) Methods; and 3) Specialty Content area.
-The oral exam provides an opportunity for the student to further elaborate on written exam responses and demonstrate mastery of the core competencies.
+The oral exam of the Comprehensive Examination provides an opportunity for the student to further elaborate on written exam responses and demonstrate mastery of the core competencies.
 The Chair of the comprehensive qualifying exam committee will be a member of the PhD Program Faculty.
-The written exam takes place during a one week period, followed by an oral examination within three weeks.
-The first two sections of the written exam customized for each student.

 Students are recommended to meet with their specialty content faculty to develop a content reading list from which questions are drawn.
-Students may not defend their dissertation proposal until they have successfully passed all components of the comprehensive exam.
+Students prepare for the examination by studying the core reading list and specialty reading list developed by the Comprehensive Examination Committee.
+The format for the written portion of the Comprehensive Examination will consist of no more than three questions provided to the students over a 10 day period.
+Students will have 24 hours per question to complete their answer.
+The oral examination will be held within three weeks after completion of the written portion.
+Students may not defend their dissertation proposal until they have successfully passed all components of the comprehensive exam